nymtech/nym/documentation/rework_todo.md

    - [ ] operators docs (various)
    - [x] ecash
     - [ ] wait on ania's updates
+    - [ ] pull back to original language
-    - [ ] wait on whether we change the language now that we have 4 ticketbooks.. talk to jaya
+    - [ ] change name of nymAPI to credentialProxy
     - [ ] bring in notes from Claudia's presentation

   - [ ] developers